chanccm/chanccm.github.io/_posts/2019-01-28-AnalyzingSocialMediaData.md

 {% endhighlight %}

 Looks like music and entertainment have the most subscribers and views.
 Next to these, people watch games and look up information about file(movies) on YouTube.
 Education (including shows designed for toddlers, young children)- related channels are pretty high up as well.
-Contrary to popular believe about people are watching cute cats all day on YouTube, the 'animal' class falls outside of the top 10 most popular categories.
+Contrary to popular believe about people are watching cute cats all day long on YouTube, the 'animal' class falls outside of the top 10 most popular categories.